 At Member State level, many countries do not have national action plans or climate change programmes or climate change targets.
 In the UK the Climate Change Act and the carbon budgets it provides for, are the key governance instrument.
-Sandbag’s founder, Baroness Worthington, was a key architect of Climate Change Act, which sets both a 2050 emissions reduction target, and regular carbon budgets along the way.
+Sandbag’s founder, Baroness Worthington, was a key architect of the UK’s Climate Change Act 2008.
+This sets a legally binding 2050 emissions reduction target as well as legally binding ‘carbon budgets’ to act as intermediate targets along the way.
 The Climate Change Act has been very effective in providing a legal framework for emission reductions, but it is vital that the level of future carbon budgets take into account the Paris Agreement and the ambition of the long term targets reviewed.

 Sandbag has worked with the Committee on Climate Change to help them recommend the correct level for the UK’s carbon budgets.
 In Parliament, our advocacy has focused on closing the loophole in carbon budget accounting which offshores the government’s responsibility to cut emissions to the notoriously weak EU Emissions Trading System.